Is Zcash Safe?

 2.

 Privacy features have caused exchange delistings and restrictions in South Korea, Japan, and other jurisdictions.
 Over 30% of ZEC supply is now in shielded pools, increasing the protocol's regulatory profile.
-If major global regulators classify privacy coins as non-compliant, ZEC liquidity could decline significantly.
+The SEC closed its Zcash investigation without enforcement action in January 2026, and Grayscale filed for a spot ZEC ETF in May 2026, but non-US regulatory risk remains active.

 3.

 The development fund (20% of block rewards) reduces miner revenue compared to Bitcoin-like chains.
 After the November 2024 halving (reward now 1.5625 ZEC), the combined effect puts pressure on the security budget.
-The lockbox portion (12% of rewards) accumulates funds without a current withdrawal mechanism.
+The lockbox portion (12% of rewards) accumulates funds without a current withdrawal mechanism, though ZIP 1016 coinholder voting is in internal testing with a governance poll expected in June 2026.

 4.